fifieldt/twcitizen/content/taiwanese-parents.md

 There are many nuances here, including which of your parents was Taiwanese and when and where you were born.

+---
+**NOTE**

+On June 28, 2023, the law that underpins citizenship for those with Taiwanese parents was amended.
+The changes are yet to take effect, but overall it will be easier to acquire citizenship in the near future.
+Information here will be updated soon.

+---

 ## Process overview
 Generally, there are four steps involved in acquiring Taiwanese citizenship for those with Taiwanese parents:
 1. Applying for a Taiwan (NWOHR) passport from your local Taiwanese embassy